Ryun1/CIPs/cip-constitution-tech/README.md

 ### Safety

-Without describing best practices for the form and handling of the constitution, we risk the constitution document being stored in an insecure manor.
+Without describing best practices for the form and handling of the constitution, we risk the constitution document being stored in an insecure manner.
 By storing the constitution on a decentralized platform, we can ensure it's immutability and permissionless access.
 This is a step to ensuing the longevity and accessibility of each constitution iteration.